lumonald/existing-wordpress-development-docker/README.md

 # Existing WordPress site development - Docker

-Quickly creates a development environment for an *existing* WordPress site.
+Quickly creates a local development environment for an *existing* WordPress site.

 This application requires Docker to be up and running and for docker compose to also be installed.